Getting started

 • Subscription Key Authentication: Use the provided API key for most requests.
 Set your Subscription key in the Authorization header with each API call.

-• OAuth2: We require OAuth2 authorization aswell, use the discovery document to see how to obtain an access token.
+• OAuth2: We require OAuth2 authorization as well, use the discovery document to see how to obtain an access token.

-Currently, both of the above headers need to be present as shown in the documentation per API.
+Note: Currently, both of the above headers need to be present as shown in the documentation per API.

 The inbound delivery API uses OAuth's client-credential flow which requires you to obtain an access token using a client ID and secret.
 Contact us for more information.